camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 <TabItem value='outbound'>

-The **Kafka Producer Connector** is an outbound Connector that allows you to connect your BPMN service with [Kafka](https://kafka.apache.org/) to produce messages.
+The **Kafka Producer Connector** is an outbound Connector that allows you to connect your BPMN service with [Apache Kafka](https://kafka.apache.org/) to produce messages.

 ## Prerequisites